swiftbytegbr/gmc-docs/docs/nav/reference/servers/backup.md

 - Returns: 200 OK
 - Backend behavior: Stores a backup of the server's data on the node.
 The request returns immediately; creation runs asynchronously (track via node task or backup events).

-## Responses
-- 200 OK: Backup requested.
-- 403 Forbidden: `missingPermission.MANAGE_SERVERS` — you lack the permission to manage servers in this team.
-- 404 Not Found: `general.not_found` — server not found or not in your team.
-- 409 Conflict: `server.state_unknown` — the server is in an unknown state.
-- 409 Conflict: `server.server_directory_change_in_progress` — a server directory change task is running on this server.
-- 409 Conflict: `server.backup_directory_change_in_progress` — the node is currently changing the backups directory.

 Note: When the team backup limit is reached, the backend automatically deletes the oldest backup.